SunnySuite/Sunny.jl/docs/src/why.md

 conjunction with appropriate renormalization schemes.
 The SU(_N_) picture also suggests new geometric interpretations of quantum spin.
-This leads to a [deeper understanding](https://arxiv.org/abs/2304.03874) of existing renormalization schemes for traditional spin wave theory, and suggests a whole landscape in which to search for [novel topological states](https://doi.org/10.1038/s41467-023-39232-8).
+This leads to a [deeper understanding](https://arxiv.org/abs/2304.03874) of existing renormalization schemes for traditional spin wave theory, and suggests an enlarged space to search for [novel topological states](https://doi.org/10.1038/s41467-023-39232-8).
 Ongoing Sunny research aims to incorporate more quantum entanglement into the classical picture.
 Local units of strongly entangled spins will soon be supported and show great promise for